ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

-H: Visualization of top genes across cell type and factors as dotplot
+G: Visualization of top genes across cell types and factors as dotplot
 ---------------------------------------------------------------------

-Show the top 20 positively and negatively correlated genes (top_NOG=20) for all latent factors and the average expression of these genes on a log scale in a single plot.
-In this example, plots are generated for Purkinje and Bergmann cells.
+Show the top 20 positively and negatively correlated genes (top_NOG=20) to the factors in visualize_factors_id and their average expression on a log scale for corresponding cell types indicated in choose_interacting_celltype_pair.
+In this example, plots are generated for factor 1 for Purkinje cells and factor 1 for Bergmann cells.

 If the choose_celltypes=[], the plot will be generated for all cell types.

 .. code:: ipython3